particle-iot/docs/src/content/reference/api_old.md

 ---

 The API request should be encoded as `multipart/form-data` with a `file` field populated.
-Your filename does not matter.
+Your file name does not matter.
 In particular, the extension can be .c, .cpp, .ino, or anything else your prefer.

 **NOTE**: Remember that **\*.cpp** and **\*.ino** files behave differently.
 You can read more about it on our [support page](http://support.particle.io/hc/en-us/articles/204952620).